watisdis31/life-rpg-simulator/README.md

 - ✅ I **cannot** read or write other users’ data
 - ✅ You **cannot** read or write other users’ data
 - ❌ This app does **NOT** connect to **ANY** of your personal and important data
-- ❌ No credit cards, no spying, no funny
+- ❌ No credit cards, no spying, no funny business
 - **This is a personal project, not a bank**

-I am not responsible if you accidentally give the internet admin access.

 ---